Jordan D. Boyd, D.M.A.

 Bio

-Boyd holds an undergraduate degree in vocal performance and music theory/composition from the College of Charleston and a Master of Music degree in choral conducting from the University of Cincinnati College-Conservatory of Music.
+He holds an undergraduate degree in vocal performance and music theory/composition from the College of Charleston, a Master of Music in choral conducting from the University of Cincinnati College-Conservatory of Music, and a Doctor of Musical Arts in choral conducting from the University of North Texas.

 Teaching